Raphael is a musician and composer

 Behind the music

-Raphael Groten was born in 1973 into a true music-loving environment.
+Raphael was born in 1973 into a true music-loving environment.
 From happy times singing with the family on long car trips, to his father’s harpsichord study, to the ubiquitous presence of multiple guitars during holiday gatherings, there always seemed to be something musical going on.
 In addition, his father’s sizable jazz and classical vinyl collection, with a particular emphasis on bossa nova and Latin jazz, was central to his childhood experience.
-With those recordings reverberating in his ears, the alto sax was an obvious choice when he joined the school band in grade 4.
-As Raphael grew, so did his saxophone preference, and the alto evolved into tenor sax for grades 7 through 10.
+With those recordings reverberating in his ears, the alto sax was an obvious choice when he joined the school band in the 4th grade.
+As Raphael grew, so did his saxophone preference, and the alto evolved into tenor for grades 7 through 10.
 He added guitar at age 13, learning basic chords and fingerpicking from his mother and sister.
-While still in high school, he became immersed in folk music, composing over 100 songs by the end of his freshman year in college, often collaborating with friends on lyrics.
+While still in high school, he became immersed in folk music, composing 100+ songs by the end of his freshman year in college, often collaborating with friends on lyrics.
 Raphael progressed to formal studies at the University of Vermont, where he majored in Philosophy and minored in Music.
 After his graduation, he launched a ten-piece Latin/jazz/funk ensemble, Saudade.
-The group performed extensively during the late ’90s in Burlington, VT, and released two albums of Raphael’s own compositions.
+The group performed extensively during the late ’90s in Burlington, Vermont, and released two albums of Raphael’s own compositions.